izu68/as.mips64chain/README.md

 # mips64chain

-This script automatically sets up a GNU toolchain targeted towards mips64 systems in Apple Sillicon Macs, particularly the N64.
+This script automatically sets up a GNU toolchain targeted towards mips64 systems in Apple Sillicon Macs, specifically for N64 source compilation.
 This script is meant to be used with M64, but can be used elsewhere.

 ### Components and versions